SemGuS-git/Semgus-Benchmarks/README.md

 ## Overview
 The benchmarks are in the `benchmarks` folder and organized into directories based on the domain of the benchmark.
 These names are somewhat arbitrary, as we do not have set "tracks" for SemGuS benchmarks at this time.
-The `features` folder contains trivially-solvable benchmarks for checking what features a SemGuS solver supports; that is, gauging how "general" a solver is.
+There are five overall categories:
+* Bitvector benchmarks
+* Boolean formula benchmarks
+* Regular expression benchmarks
+* Benchmarks from Messy (mostly unrealizable)
+* Samples in other domains (integer arithmetic, datatypes, and imperative programs)

 ## Benchmark Contributions
 Contributions of new benchmarks are welcome.
 Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that adds the new benchmarks, and a maintainer will review the submission.